dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 more than a full cell larger in either dimension--the bitmap, always placed at the origin, must at least partially cover every cell of the plane).
 Using **NCSCALE_STRETCH** means that the second condition will always be met.
-Once a sprixel is blitted to a plane, that plane may not be resized, a resize callback may not be set, the base cell may not be set, and cell methods (including cell blitting) may not be used with it.
-The only way to change the plane's contents is to destroy the plane.
-Notcurses will automatically set the plane's base cell to the null glyph, **NCSTYLE_NONE**, and transparent in both the fore- and background.
+Once a sprixel is blitted to a plane, cell methods (including cell blitting) may not be used with it.
+Resizing the plane eliminates the sprixel, as does destroying the plane.
 A sprixelated plane may be moved in all three dimensions, duplicated, and reparented.
+The base cell of a sprixelated plane is meaningless; if the sprixel is not an even multiple of the cell geometry, any excess cell material is ignored during rendering.

 Only one bitmap can be blitted onto a plane at a time (but multiple planes with bitmaps may be visible); blitting a second to the same plane will delete the original.
-Destroying the plane with which a bitmap is associated will delete the bitmap.

 # RETURN VALUES